futrime/lip/docs/en/commands/lip_install.md

   Reinstall the tooth even if they are already up-to-date.
 When reinstalling, Lip will first uninstall the tooth and then install it.
 If version specified, Lip will install the version, otherwise the newest version.

+- `-y, --yes`

+  Assume yes to all prompts and run non-interactively.

 ## Examples

 Install from tooth repositories: